malemalice/patuha-etl-dlt/PRD.md

 - Achieve 99.99% uptime for critical deployments
 - Support multi-region and multi-tenant deployments
 - Provide comprehensive audit and compliance features
+- **NEW**: Real-time connection pool health monitoring and automatic recovery
+- **NEW**: Comprehensive data sync validation and discrepancy reporting

 ## 12. Future Roadmap